soilwise-he/SoilWise-documentation/tech/docs/infrastructure/infrastructure-intro.md

 During the iteration, the following components have been deployed:

-- on WeTransform cloud infrastructure, a k8s deployment of the hale connect stack as been installed and configured.
+- On WeTransform cloud infrastructure, a k8s deployment of the hale connect stack as been installed and configured.
 This instance can provide user management and has been integrated with the GitHub repository <https://github.com/soilwise-he/Soilwise-credentials>.
 The stack provides [Transformation](../technical_components/transformation.md), [Metadata Generation](../technical_components/metadata_augmentation.md#automatic-metadata-generation) and [Validation](../technical_components/metadata_validation.md) capabilities.
 - The Soilwise infrastructure uses components provided by Github.
 Github components are used to
   - Administer and assign to roles the different Soilwise users
   - Register, prioritise and assign tasks